-If you suffered injuries in an accident with Valley Metro, you might be able to recover compensation for your damages through a personal injury claim.
+If you suffered injuries in an accident with a city vehicle, you might be able to recover compensation for your damages through a personal injury claim.

-An accident involving Valley Metro could be life-altering.
+An accident involving a city buscould be life-altering.
 You could be injured as a passenger, or you could be injured as a pedestrian or as an occupant in another vehicle.

 Regardless of the nature of the accident, report it to the proper authorities and make sure an accident report is filed.